Prat13k/Python-Mini-Projects/README.md

+# Python Projects

+This repository consists of several mini projects on python language.

-# Project-Hangman
+# Description

-Hangman Game in Python
+Bagels: